Convex clustering via $\ell_1$ fusion penalization: Main Results

-\end{theorem} \begin{remark} As we point out in the proof, if the domain, $(L_0,R_0)$, of the underlying distribution is bounded, then we can remove the lower bounds on the sample frequencies of $(-\infty,L)$ and $(R,\infty)$ from the definition of $\widehat \cS(\tau)$ by assuming, instead, that $f(L_0)$ and $f(R_0)$ are nonzero. \end{remark} The proof of Theorem~\ref{rates.thm} is provided in the Supplementary Material.
+\end{theorem} \begin{remark} As we point out in the proof, if the domain, $(L_0,R_0)$, of the underlying distribution is bounded, then we can remove the lower bounds on the sample frequencies of $(-\infty,\widehat t )$ and $(\widehat t ,\infty)$ from the definition of $\widehat \cS(\tau)$ by assuming, instead, that $f(L_0)$ and $f(R_0)$ are nonzero.
+It also follows from the proof that the result continues to hold if we replace $size$ with $\widehat {siz}e$ in display~(\ref{eq2.rates.thm}). \end{remark} The proof of Theorem~\ref{rates.thm} is provided in the Supplementary Material.
 The intuition for the presented rates of convergence can be described, informally, as follows.
 We bound the distance between the sample split point, $\widehat t$, and its population counterpart, $t$, by characterizing the behaviour of the sample criterion function near $t$.
 The sample criterion, $\widehat G_{L,R}(a)$, is the empirical analog of the population criterion, $G_{L,R}(a)$, and is defined as the difference between the averages of the observations in $[a,R]$ and $[L,a]$, respectively.
 We examine the decrease in $G_{L,R}(t)$ that occurs when~$t$ is perturbed by a small amount, $\delta$.
 Then, we contrast this decrease with the stochastic term given by the difference between the corresponding deviations in $\widehat G_{L,R}$ and $G_{L,R}$.
 The order of this term is roughly $\sqrt{\delta/n}$.
 When~$t$ is a population split point and, thus, lies in the interior of~$(L,R)$, the corresponding decrease in $G_{L,R}$ is quadratic in~$\delta$.
 Balancing out the two terms yields the cube root asymptotic behaviour (cf. \citealt{kim1990cube}) for the sample split point.
 When function~$G_{L,R}$ is maximized at an endpoint of the interval $[L,R]$, as in the case of truncation, the decrease in~$G_{L,R}$ is linear in~$\delta$.
 Balancing this decrease with the stochastic term of order $\sqrt{\delta/n}$ suggests that the sample split point is a $O_p(n^{-1})$ amount away from the boundary of $(L,R)$.
 Uniformity of the rate over all the small sample splits requires an additional $\log n$ factor.

 In the next section we take advantage of our asymptotic results to propose a key modification to the sample clustering procedure.